 Microsoft SQL Server Express, Standard, Enterprise 2012 or higher#

-Sql Server is an optional database platform used for metadata storage.
+Sql Server is an optional database platform used for metadata and storage of audit log.
 By default we use SqLite for metadata, however, for larger deployments an enterprise-grade database server is recommended.

-Oracle JRE x64 v8 or higher is required by the Apache Spark runtime.
-If a compatible JRE is found at the time of installation, it will be automatically used.
+The Apache Spark runtime depends on the JRE x64 v8.
+If a compatible JRE is found at the time of installation (like Oracle JRE), it will be automatically used.
 In other cases, a build-in Zulu JRE will be installed and used as the Java runtime.

 We support the virtualization in Microsoft Hyper-V or VMWare environments.
 Other platforms were not tested with but every virtualizer that is certified to work with supported version of Windows should work fine.

 Querona requires two databases for operations: